Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Training parameters

 \subsection{Comparing network architectures}

 As mentioned above, we experimented with different network architectures.
-These include: \begin{itemize} \item[``2s-E'']~-- a network shown in Figure~\ref{fig:network_architecture} with two streams and squared Euclidean loss on the segmentation mask; \item[``2s-S'']~-- same network with softmax and negative log-likelihood (NLL) loss on the segmentation mask; \item[``1s-S'']~-- network with only one stream, same architecture as the RGB stream in Figure~\ref{fig:network_architecture}, which in the end predicts both the RGB image and the segmentation mask, with NLL loss on the segmentation mask; \item[``1s-S-wide'']~-- same as ``1s-S'', but with roughly $1.3$ times more channels in each up-convolutional layer; \item[``1s-S-deep'']~-- same as ``1s-S'', but with an extra convolutional layer after each up-convolutional one.
-These convolutional layers have $3\times 3$ kernels and the same number of channels as the preceding up-convolutional layer. \end{itemize}
+These include: \begin{itemize} \item[``1s-S-deep'']~-- a network shown in Figure~\ref{fig:network_architecture}, with one stream, negative log-likelihood (NLL) loss on the segmentation mask and convolutions between up-convolutions ; \item[``1s-S'']~-- same as ``1s-S-deep'', but without convolutions between up-convolutions; \item[``1s-S-wide'']~-- same as ``1s-S'', but with roughly $1.3$ times more channels in each up-convolutional layer; \item[``2s-S'']~-- same as ``1s-S'', but with two separate streams for the RGB image and the segmentation mask; \item[``2s-E'']~-- same as ``2s-S'', but with squared Euclidean loss on the segmentation mask.